cloud-oc/PixTab/README.md

 <a href="README.md"><img src="https://img.shields.io/badge/English-blue?style=for-the-badge" alt="English"></a> <a href="README.zh.md"><img src="https://img.shields.io/badge/中文-red?style=for-the-badge" alt="中文"></a> <a href="README.ja.md"><img src="https://img.shields.io/badge/日本語-green?style=for-the-badge" alt="日本語"></a>

-Display beautiful Pixiv artworks on the new tab page of your Chromium browser.
+Display beautiful Pixiv artworks on the new tab page of your browser.

 ## Overview

-PixTab is a lightweight Chrome/Chromium extension that displays Pixiv artworks on your new tab page.
-It supports custom configuration, keyword search, and localization.
+PixTab is a lightweight browser extension that displays Pixiv artworks on your new tab page.
+It supports custom configuration, keyword search, localization, and works with both Chromium and Firefox-based browsers.

 ## Key Features